These are the Best Xiaomi phones to buy in 2022

 Best Xiaomi phone money can buy: Xiaomi Mi 11 Ultra

-Up until a year or two ago, Xiaomi’s reputation — especially in its native home country — was a phone brand that made good but not great phones that sold at low prices.
-Xiaomi’s been trying to pivot away from that and be seen as a maker of premium phones (à la Huawei or Apple), and the Mi 11 Ultra is the company’s most convincing attempt yet, forming the crown jewel on its Mi 11 series.
+Xiaomi’s reputation, especially in its native home country, used to be a phone brand that made good but not great phones that sold at low prices.
+But Xiaomi’s successfully pivoted away from that in recent years, becoming known now for the maker of some of the finest Android phones around.
+The Mi 11 Ultra is the company’s most convincing attempt yet, forming the crown jewel on its Mi 11 series.